C4rohan/auviewerwindows/README.rst

 Auton Universal Viewer
 ======================

+This is a Older version of auv viewer which had less bugs and easy to install on  windows.
+This version has some edits which enable easy installation in windows and MAC.

 ALL CREDITS TO AUTON LAB AND TEAM AT CARNEGIE MELLON UNIVERSITY

-This is a Older version of auv viewer which had less bugs and easy to install on  windows.

 Welcome to the source code for Auton Universal Viewer (AUViewer).
 AUViewer is a tool for viewing, analyzing, and annotating large time-series datasets